Coolgiserz/test_academic_site/content/home/hero.md

 # Hero widget.
 widget = "hero"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Academic Template"
+title = "GeoXLab团队主页"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
-hero_media = "hero-academic.png"
+hero_media = "word_cloud.png"

 [design.background]
   # Apply a background color, gradient, or image.